spotaws/vstruct/README.md

   * a splice `&name`
   * a comment, starting with `--` and ending at the next newline

-These are explained in detail in the rest of this section, apart from data items, seek controls, and endianness controls, which are a sufficiently lengthy topic that they have a section of their own (section 6).
+These are explained in detail in the rest of this section, apart from data items, seek controls, and endianness controls, which are a sufficiently lengthy topic that they have [a section of their own](#6-data-items).

 In general, whitespace may be omitted where the result is unambiguous, and when present, the amount and type of whitespace is irrelevant.
 Comments are considered to be whitespace.